 Microsoft just released the latest Windows Insider preview build, version 22000.160.
 Besides the usual assortment of bug and stability fixes (as well as the still enormous list of known issues, which you really shouldn't skip if you plan on giving it a test run), two key features make this build an important stepping stone in the path towards a public release.
-First, Microsoft is now officially releasing ISOs for Windows 11's Insider Previews - no need to jump through hoops to get a clean Windows 11 install anymore, even if we at Tom's Hardware made the process as seamless as possible for our readers already.
+First, Microsoft is now officially releasing ISOs for Windows 11's Insider Previews - no need to jump through hoops to get a clean Windows 11 install anymore, even if we at Tom's Hardware made the process as seamless as possible in our article on how to download a Windows 11 ISO.
 Second is the addition of a new clock app with a focus sessions feature.

 The ISO version available isn't the latest release, however - it's build 22000.132.
 However, nothing should prevent you from installing the available build and then forcing an update to the latest version through the Windows Update feature.
 To do so, go to Settings > Update & Security > Windows Insider Program on your device.
 Set it to the Dev Channel.
 Go to Settings > Update & Security > Windows Update to check for the latest update, and update your device to the latest build available in the Dev Channel.